hcvinzo/fayn-life/TESTING_ASSISTANT_ROLE.md

 1. Sign out from admin account
 2. Navigate to `/login`
 3. Login with assistant credentials:
-   - Email: test.assistant@example.com
+   - Email: jane.assistant@gmail.com (use the email you created)
-   - Password: Test123!@#
+   - Password: SecurePass123! (use the password you set)

 **Expected Result:**
 ✅ Redirected to `/dashboard` (NOT `/admin`)